el-ffeino/yt-plus/README.md

 > If you're on Windows you may need to manually install [ffmpeg](https://github.com/yt-dlp/FFmpeg-Builds).

 #### What about Chrome?
-Chrome is currently **unsupported** as it fails to connect to the server, I'm assuming it's a mixed content issue.
+Chrome is currently <ins>unsupported</ins> as it fails to connect to the server, I'm assuming it's a mixed content issue.
 This would require the server to use `wss://` rather than the current `ws://` protocol

 `popup.js` is already coded to support Chrome, but I don't have the time to fix said issue